egaba/ember-yup/README.md

 Sorry, no tests yet.
 This library is built with passion and laziness. ;)

 But seriously, tests are on the way.
-I'm getting closer and closer to how I would like Form Fields to operate.

 There are a couple things I'd like to test and iron out, such as how we will validate `arrays`, deeply nested `objects`, and relationships with Form Field components.
 Until then, components in this library are still actively growing and evolving.

 ### Installation